OpenMx/OpenMx/docs/source/Regression_Path.rst

 The only additional components to our ``mxPath`` functions are the inclusion of the *w* variable and the additional set of regression coefficients for *w*.
 Running the model and viewing output works exactly as before.

 These models may also be specified using matrices instead of paths.
-See `here <http://openmx.psyc.virginia.edu/repoview/1/trunk/docs/build/html/Examples_Matrix.html#regression-matrix-specification>`_ for matrix specification of these models.
+See :ref:`regression-matrix-specification` for matrix specification of these models.